 When your gums are healthy, they are light pink and firm to the touch.
 They don’t bleed when you floss or brush.
 You can maintain healthy gums by brushing at least twice a day, flossing once a day, and visiting the dentist every six months.

-Are your gums paler than normal or colored with white patches?
-Pale gums are a sign of a few different issues, including poor oral hygiene, anemia, or menopause.
+White gums: Pale or white gums may be linked to irritation, infection, or certain health conditions.
 White patches that can’t be removed are also caused by leukoplakia, a condition that’s usually harmless but in rare cases can turn into cancer.
 We’re not sure why leukoplakia occurs, but it often shows up in people who smoke or drink excessively.
+Evaluations by your dentist are important to help determine the cause of white gums.

 Protect Your Gum Health at Jackson Smiles Family Dentistry in Jackson, Tennessee